Musicamatics/SlowFast/README.md

 git checkout maskfeat-reproduction
 git submodule update --init --recursive

+# Create an virtual environment in your favour (use conda as example)
+conda create -n yourvenvname python=3.11 conda activate

 # Install pytorch suitable for your environment (here use cu128 as example)
-# If running on AMD GPU / CPU / MacOS, please find the link on https://pytorch.org/
+# If running on AMD GPU, please find your link on https://pytorch.org/
-pip3 install torch==2.9.0 torchvision==0.24.0 --index-url https://download.pytorch.org/whl/cu128
+python3.11 -m pip3 install torch==2.9.0 torchvision==0.24.0 --index-url https://download.pytorch.org/whl/cu128

 # Install updated pytorchvideo using github (as the pip version is too old for it to run)
 git clone https://github.com/facebookresearch/pytorchvideo